 Adolescence is a time for developing independence.
-Typically, adolescents exercise their independence by questioning, and sometimes breaking, rules.
+Typically, adolescents exercise their independence by questioning or challenging, and sometimes breaking, rules.
 Parents and doctors must distinguish occasional errors of judgment from a pattern of misbehavior that requires professional intervention.
 The severity and frequency of infractions are guides.
-For example, regular drinking, frequent episodes of fighting, truancy, and theft are much more significant than isolated episodes of the same activities.
+For example, regular drinking, frequent episodes of fighting, absenteeism without permission (truancy), and theft are much more significant than isolated episodes of the same activities.
 Other warning signs include deterioration of performance at school and running away from home.
 Of particular concern are adolescents who cause serious injury or use a weapon in a fight.

-Authoritative parenting typically uses a system of graduated privileges, in which adolescents initially are given small bits of responsibility and freedom (such as caring for a pet, doing household chores, purchasing clothing, decorating their room, or managing an allowance).
-If adolescents handle this responsibility well over a period of time, more responsibilities and more privileges (such as going out with friends without parents, and driving) are granted.
+Authoritative parenting uses a system of graduated privileges, in which adolescents initially are given small bits of responsibility (such as caring for a pet, doing household chores, purchasing clothing, decorating their room, or managing an allowance).
+If adolescents handle a responsibility or privilege well over a period of time, more responsibilities and more privileges (such as going out with friends without parents, and driving) are granted.
 By contrast, poor judgment or lack of responsibility leads to loss of privileges.
 Each new privilege requires close monitoring by parents to make sure adolescents comply with the agreed-upon rules.

 Some parents and their adolescents clash over almost everything.
 In these situations, the core issue is really control.
 Adolescents want to feel in control of their life, and parents want adolescents to know the parents still make the rules.
 In these situations, everyone may benefit from the parents picking their battles and focusing their efforts on the adolescent's actions (such as attending school and complying with household responsibilities) rather than on expressions (such as dress, hairstyle, and preferred entertainment).

 Adolescents whose behavior is dangerous or otherwise unacceptable despite their parents' best efforts may need professional intervention.
 Substance use is a common trigger of behavioral problems, and substance use disorders require specific treatment.
 Behavioral problems also may be symptoms of learning disabilities, depression, or other mental health disorders.
-Such disorders typically require counseling and mental health disorders often also require treatment with drugs.
+Such disorders typically require counseling, and adolescents who have mental health disorders may benefit from treatment with drugs.
 If parents are not able to limit an adolescent’s dangerous behavior, they may request help from the court system and be assigned to a probation officer who can help enforce reasonable household rules.